hep-gc/cloud-scheduler/README.md

 to be installed and able to manage resources.
 You can install it on the same machine that runs Cloud Scheduler (or not).
 You need to enable SOAP to allow Cloud Scheduler to communicate with Condor.
-You can do this by adding the following to your Condor install:
+You can do this by adding the following to your Condor config file, which is usually located at:
+/etc/condor/condor_config:

     ## CLOUD SCHEDULER SETTINGS
     ENABLE_SOAP = TRUE